 - If you are doing any activities near water, bring dry bags or pouches to keep your items dry.
-I like to have this waterproof case with me.
-It is big enough to hold cash and cards, as well as a phone, and you can keep it on your neck while in the water.
+I like to have a waterproof case with me.
+One that is big enough to hold cash and cards, as well as a phone, and you can keep it on your neck while in the water.

 - Check your bill.
 This should be delivered to your room and you’ll want to make sure you do not have any incorrect charges and get those fixed with customer service.
 If you wait until you are off the ship, you may find it difficult or even impossible to correct these charges.

 - Have your identification documents at easy access.